DARPA-ASKEM/knowledge-middleware/README.md

 To add additional scenarios, create a new directory in `tests/scenarios`.
 The directory must contain a `config.yaml` where each tests you wish to be run will be specified in `enabled`.

+Run `poetry run poe report`, to generate `tests/output/report.json` which contains the status of each scenario and operation.

 ## License

 [Apache License 2.0](LICENSE)